Evolution of the wolf: Fossil record

 The fossil record for ancient vertebrates is composed of rarely occurring fragments from which it is often impossible to obtain genetic material.
 Researchers are limited to morphologic analysis but it is difficult to estimate the intra-species and inter-species variations and relationships that existed between specimens across time and place.
 Some observations are debated by researchers who do not always agree, and hypotheses that are supported by some authors are challenged by others.

-The Cretaceous–Paleogene extinction event occurred 65 million years ago and brought an end to the dinosaurs and the appearance of the first carnivorans.
+The Cretaceous–Paleogene extinction event occurred 66 million years ago and brought an end to the non-avian dinosaurs and the appearance of the first carnivorans.
 The name carnivoran is given to a member of the order Carnivora.
 Carnivorans possess a common arrangement of teeth called carnassials, in which the first lower molar and the last upper premolar possess blade-like enamel crowns that act similar to a pair of shears for cutting meat.
 This dental arrangement has been modified by adaptation over the past 60 million years for diets composed of meat, for crushing vegetation, or for the loss of the carnassial function altogether as in seals, sea lions, and walruses.
-Today, not all carnivorans are carnivores, such as the insect-eating Aardwolf.
+Today, not all carnivorans are carnivores, such as the insect-eating aardwolf.

 The carnivoran ancestors of the dog-like caniforms and the cat-like feliforms began their separate evolutionary paths just after the end of the dinosaurs.
 The first members of the dog family Canidae appeared 40 million years ago, of which only its subfamily the Caninae survives today in the form of the wolf-like and fox-like canines.
 The caniforms included the fox-like genus Leptocyon whose various species existed from 34 million YBP before branching 11.9 million YBP into Vulpes (foxes) and Canini (canines).
 The jackal-sized Eucyon existed in North America from 10 million YBP and by the Early Pliocene about 6–5 million YBP the coyote-like Eucyon davisi invaded Eurasia.
 In North America it gave rise to early Canis which first appeared in the Miocene (6 million YBP) in south-western US and Mexico.
 By 5 million YBP the larger Canis lepophagus appeared in the same region.